-Safeguarding is everyone's business.
-If you have reasonable cause to suspect or know of the abuse or neglect of a child or young person:
+Rationale - Safeguarding is everyone's business.
+If you have reasonable cause to suspect or know of the abuse or neglect of a child or young person.

-- Identify and manage any immediate danger to the child or other children including any need to call emergency services.
-Be clear about what your concerns are. - Identify if a crime has been committed and if you need to report to the police.
+Identify and manage any immediate danger to the child or other children including any need to call emergency services, or if you indemnify a crime - 999/101